 “This study tested two forms of alcohol reduction programming for college students.
 Thirty-seven moderate to heavy drinkers completed measures of quantity/frequency, drinking consequences, and attitude questionnaires.
 Participants were randomly assigned to one of three groups: 1) a two-hour information and motivation session plus mailed personal feedback on their drinking; 2) mailed feedback only; or 3) no treatment.
 At a 6-week follow-up session, the feedback-only group decreased drinks per month as compared to control.
 No other differences were statistically significant, though decreases favored the treatment conditions about equally over control.
 Implications for research and treatment are discussed.”

-Objective: College students have high rates of marijuana initiation and use, and they report exaggerated perceptions of peersâ€™ use.
-Computerized norm-correcting intervention programs have been developed, but minimal effi cacy research has been conducted, especially with regard to preventing the onset of marijuana use.
-The purpose of this pilot study was to evaluate the effi cacy of the Marijuana eCHECKUP TO GO (e-TOKE) for Universities & Colleges program in (a) correcting descriptive norms, (b) correcting injunctive norms, and (c) preventing initiation of marijuana use in a group of college-age abstainers.
+Objective: College students have high rates of cannabis initiation and use, and they report exaggerated perceptions of peersâ€™ use.
+Computerized norm-correcting intervention programs have been developed, but minimal effi cacy research has been conducted, especially with regard to preventing the onset of cannabis use.
+The purpose of this pilot study was to evaluate the effi cacy of the Cannabis eCHECKUP TO GO (e-TOKE) for Universities & Colleges program in (a) correcting descriptive norms, (b) correcting injunctive norms, and (c) preventing initiation of cannabis use in a group of college-age abstainers.

-Method: Participants were 245 college students (73% female) recruited from psychology courses for course credit who reported no marijuana use in the past month at baseline.
+Method: Participants were 245 college students (73% female) recruited from psychology courses for course credit who reported no cannabis use in the past month at baseline.
 Participants were randomized to receive the e-TOKE program or assessment only.
-All participants reported on marijuana use, descriptive norms, and injunctive norms 1 month later.
+All participants reported on cannabis use, descriptive norms, and injunctive norms 1 month later.